-THE LAST 5 YEARS I have been working in the 3D printing space.
+The last 5 years I have been working in the 3D printing space.
 I have seen 3D printing rise in popularity.
 It went from a niche technology primarily used for prototyping applications to relatively well known manufacturing technology.
 You know that a technology is entering mainstream when publications like The Economist start writing about it.
-In a previous post called What Gets Me Excited About 3D Printing, I wrote that especially the digitization of manufacturing technology and the approach of building parts from the ground up are one of the most interesting aspects of 3D printing.
+In a previous post about what excites me about 3D printing, I wrote that especially the digitization of manufacturing technology and the approach of building parts from the ground up are one of the most interesting aspects of 3D printing.
 It is a paradigm change in production, which is mostly still subtractive.
 Basically “beating the material into submission” to get what you need.
 In this post, I am revisiting that vision.

 While watching the rise of hobbyist makers and independent designers / artists making their ideas, products and arts a physical reality, it becomes clear a new market is developing.
 This market could be described as one-off and small series of products developed by an army of independent designers.
 Their motivations are between solving a problem they have to the creation of new products or art forms.